alienresident/style-tiles/README.md

 ## Background

 I loved Samantha Warren's idea of [style tiles](http://styletil.es/).
 It seemed like the best answer to moving away from time-draining pixel perfect comps.
-However, as I'm designing in the browser more and more I didn't want to go back into pixel based AdobeLand — Photoshop or Fireworks to create Style Tiles.
+However I'm designing in the browser more and more and I didn't want to go back into pixel based AdobeLand — Photoshop or Fireworks to create Style Tiles.
 Especially now that
 I am doing Responsive Web Design, I wanted to be designing and thinking in CSS and HTML.
 I thought this would be a perfect project for Sass and Compass.

 ## Design Philosophy